 Antibiotics

-Antibiotics are medicines used to treat or prevent some types of bacterial infection.
-It’s important that antibiotics are taken in the right way, and only when they’re really needed.
-This can help to prevent them becoming less effective (antibiotic resistance).
+Antibiotics are medicines used to treat or prevent infections with bacteria.
+They don’t work for infections with viruses.
+It’s important that you take antibiotics in the right way, and only when you really need them.
+This helps to prevent them becoming less effective (antibiotic resistance).

 Uses of antibiotics

 There are strict rules about when your doctor can offer you antibiotics.
-These include if you have an infection thought to be caused by bacteria and one or more of the following apply.
+These include having an infection that your doctor thinks is caused by bacteria and:

-Mild bacterial infections such as ear infections, sinusitis and sore throats, often clear up by themselves.
-So, your doctor won’t usually prescribe antibiotics for these straight away.
-Your doctor also won’t treat viral illnesses such as colds, flu or chickenpox with antibiotics because they don’t work for viral infections.
+Mild bacterial infections often clear up by themselves.
+These include ear infections, sinusitis, and sore throats.
+So, your doctor won’t usually prescribe antibiotics for these straightaway.
+Your doctor also won’t treat viral illnesses with antibiotics because they won’t work.
+Common viral infections include colds, flu, and chickenpox.

-Taking antibiotics when they’re not really needed can mean they become less effective and may not work when we do need them.
+Taking antibiotics when you don’t need them can mean they stop working so well.
+Then they may not work when we really do need them.
 For more information, see our section on antibiotic resistance.

-Antibiotics can be used to prevent bacterial infections.
+Antibiotics can also prevent bacterial infections.
 This is why your doctor may offer you antibiotics before and after certain types of surgery.
-You may also be offered antibiotics if you have a weakened immune system (for example, during chemotherapy or if you have HIV infection).
+You may also have them if you have a weakened immune system.
+For example, you may have them if you are having chemotherapy or have HIV infection.

 How antibiotics work?

-Antibiotics work in two ways.
-They either kill bacteria or stop the bacteria from growing and multiplying.
+Antibiotics work in two main ways.
+They either kill bacteria or stop them from growing and multiplying.
 They often do both.
-Antibiotics interfere with different processes in the cells of the bacteria that they target.
-This stops the bacteria from growing or functioning properly.
-Some antibiotics work better the larger a dose you have, others are more effective the longer you take them.
+Antibiotics can interfere with processes inside the bacterial cells they target.
+This stops the bacteria from multiplying or functioning properly.
+Some antibiotics need a minimum dose to work properly – in other words, you have to take a large enough dose.
+Others work best if you take them for a minimum amount of time – in other words, you need to take them for long enough.

 Different antibiotics target different types of bacteria.
-That’s why your doctor will usually try to find out the type of bacteria causing your infection before prescribing an antibiotic.
-This makes sure that you have the most effective antibiotic for your infection.
+Your doctor will often try to find out which type of bacteria is causing your infection before prescribing an antibiotic, particularly for a serious infection.
+This makes sure that you have the antibiotic that works best for the type of bacteria causing the infection.

 Types of antibiotics